MS Achille Lauro: As Achille Lauro

 In 1965, she was sold to the Flotta Lauro Line and renamed Achille Lauro after the company's owner.
 She was extensively rebuilt and modernized after an August 1965 onboard explosion, and entered service in 1966 carrying passengers to Sydney, Australia.
 The ship played a role in evacuating the families of British servicemen caught up in unrest in Aden, and made one of the last northbound transits through the Suez Canal before its closure during the Six-Day War.

 Achille Lauro was converted to a cruise ship in early 1972, during which time she suffered a disastrous fire.
 A 1975 collision with the cargo ship Youseff resulted in the sinking of the latter, and another onboard fire in 1981 took her out of service for a time.
 She was laid up in Tenerife when Lauro Lines went bankrupt in 1982.
 The Chandris Line took possession of her under a charter arrangement in 1985, shortly before the hijacking.

+The ship was chartered by a private group for the duration of the 1987 America's Cup series held in Fremantle, Western Australia, to act as a viewing platform and accommodation for 1,400 visitors.
+It also housed the international jury which oversaw the races.

 1985 hijacking

-On 7 October 1985, four members of the Palestine Liberation Front (PLF) took control of the liner off Egypt as she was sailing from Alexandria to Port Said.
+On 7 October 1985, four members of the Palestinian Liberation Front (PLF) took control of the liner off Egypt as she was sailing from Alexandria to Port Said.
 Holding the passengers and crew hostage, they directed the vessel to sail to Tartus, Syria, and demanded the release of 50 Palestinians then in Israeli prisons.
 After being refused permission to dock at Tartus, the hijackers killed disabled Jewish-American passenger Leon Klinghoffer and then threw his body overboard.

 The ship then headed back towards Port Said, and after two days of negotiations, the hijackers agreed to abandon the liner in exchange for safe conduct and were flown towards Tunisia aboard an Egyptian commercial airliner.
-This airliner, however, was intercepted by US Navy F-14 Tomcats and directed to land in Sicily.
+This airliner, however, was intercepted by U.S. Navy F-14 Tomcat fighter aircraft and directed to land in Sicily.
 There, the United States Delta Force unsuccessfully attempted to extract the hijackers in order to try them in the United States, thereby causing the Sigonella Crisis.
 The four terrorists were ultimately sentenced to prison terms by the Italian courts, while the operation's mastermind, who had not taken part in the actual hijacking, was given passage to Yugoslavia and escaped.